-The Alaska Interstate Highway System covers over 1,000 miles but that’s nothing when you think about just how large Alaska truly is.
+The Alaska Interstate Highway System covers over 1,000 miles, but that’s nothing when you think about how large Alaska truly is.

-You can book a rental car near most of the larger airports; you can see what’s available on RentalCars.com.
-Keep in mind that rental cars are in high demand in Alaska, though, so you should book far in advance, and you should expect to pay more than you will most other places in the USA and the world.
+You can book a rental car near most larger airports and see what’s available on RentalCars.com.
+Remember that rental cars are in high demand in Alaska, so you should book far in advance and expect to pay more than most other places in the USA and the world.

 AVERAGE COST: $50-100/day, if you can find one to rent

-If you choose to visit the southeastern part of Alaska, you’ll need to travel by boat between destinations as these southern cities are mostly on islands.
-Again, the Alaska Marine Highway System and its many ferries come to the rescue here.
-You can view the route map and travel times on its website and you can make reservations there as well.
+If you choose to visit the southeastern part of Alaska, you must travel by boat between destinations as these southern cities are mostly on islands.
+Again, the Alaska Marine Highway System and its many ferries are rescued here.
+You can view the route map and travel times on its website and make reservations there.

 AVERAGE COST: $varies; passenger-only fare from Ketchikan to Juneau, for one example, is $145